YashDhame9906/NayePankh-Foundation/README.md

 A modern, responsive, and visually engaging NGO website redesign built for **NayePankh Foundation** using HTML, CSS, and JavaScript.

-The project aims to create a better digital presence for the organization by focusing on emotional storytelling, modern UI design, smooth user experience, and mobile responsiveness.
+The project aims to create a better digital presence for the organization by focusing on emotional storytelling, modern UI design, smooth user experience, Dark mode and mobile responsiveness.

 ---